digital-md/Decript-and-Encrypted-Message/README.md

 <h1>Decript an Encrypted Message</h1>

 <h2>Description</h2>
 Encryption and decryption can be used to secure information online.
-By using basic Linux Bash shell commands I will be using Linux commands to decrypt files and reveal a hidden message.
+By using basic Linux Bash shell commands I will be using Linux commands to decrypt files and reveal a hidden message below.

 -	list hidden files,
 -	decrypt one of the earliest algorithms a Caesar cipher, and